How to Install Arch Linux

 Set the Time Zone

-1. First, list all the available time zones:
+1. List all the available time zones:

 2. Find your time zone and make a note of the name.